threeport/threeport/pkg/runtime/README.md

-# pkg/threeport
+# pkg/runtime

-This package is used to install and manage components of the threeport control plane.
+This package contains functions for managing runtime operations of Threeport control plane components, including loading and watching runtime config files.

 This package is versioned to maintain compatibility for projects importing it while still being able to upgrade to the latest version of threeport.
 This